Pyelonephritis: Complicated

 People with acute pyelonephritis that is accompanied by high fever and leukocytosis are typically admitted to the hospital for intravenous hydration and intravenous antibiotic treatment.
 Treatment is typically initiated with an intravenous fluoroquinolone, an aminoglycoside, an extended-spectrum penicillin or cephalosporin, or a carbapenem.
 Combination antibiotic therapy is often used in such situations.
 The treatment regimen is selected based on local resistance data and the susceptibility profile of the specific infecting organism(s).

 During the course of antibiotic treatment, serial white blood cell count and temperature are closely monitored.
-Typically, the intravenous antibiotics are continued until the person has no fever for at least 24 to 48 hours, then equivalent antibiotics by mouth can be given for a total of twoweek duration of treatment.
+Typically, the intravenous antibiotics are continued until the person has no fever for at least 24 to 48 hours, then equivalent antibiotics by mouth can be given for a total of two-week duration of treatment.
 Intravenous fluids may be administered to compensate for the reduced oral intake, insensible losses (due to the raised temperature) and vasodilation and to optimize urine output.
 Percutaneous nephrostomy or ureteral stent placement may be indicated to relieve obstruction caused by a stone.
 Children with acute pyelonephritis can be treated effectively with oral antibiotics (cefixime, ceftibuten and amoxicillin/clavulanic acid) or with short courses (2 to 4 days) of intravenous therapy followed by oral therapy.
 If intravenous therapy is chosen, single daily dosing with aminoglycosides is safe and effective.

 Fosfomycin can be used as an efficacious treatment for both UTIs and complicated UTIs including acute pyelonephritis.
-The standard regimen for complicated UTIs is an oral 3g dose administered once every 48 or 72 hours for a total of 3 doses or a 6 grams every 8 hours for 7 days to 14 days when fosfomycin is given in IV form.
+The standard regimen for complicated UTIs is an oral 3 g dose administered once every 48 or 72 hours for a total of 3 doses or a 6 grams every 8 hours for 7 days to 14 days when fosfomycin is given in IV form.

 Treatment of xanthogranulomatous pyelonephritis involves antibiotics as well as surgery.
 Removal of the kidney is the best surgical treatment in the overwhelming majority of cases, although polar resection (partial nephrectomy) has been effective for some people with localized disease.
 Watchful waiting with serial imaging may be appropriate in rare circumstances.